ivelasq/leaidr/README.md

 The original shapefiles can be found on the [National Center for Education Statistics](https://nces.ed.gov/programs/edge/Geographic/DistrictBoundaries) site.
 These files are from 2019.

-State names and abbreviations were added (the originals only have FIP codes).
+We’ll work on adding state names/abbreviation so we don’t have to use FIPS.

+## Load the U.S. Shapefile

+Load the shapefile for the entire U.S. using `load_shapefile()`.
+It may take a while - the large .shp was uploaded to Github using {piggyback}.
+Once you have loaded it, you shouldn’t have to do it again unless you delete the package.

 ## Create a Shapefile

 Run the function `create_shapefile()` to create a shapefile with district boundaries.
-If you want the entire U.S., then designate `state_abb = "All"`.
-If you want a specific state, then designate it with the state abbrevation `state_abb = "CA"`.
-To designate multiple states, designate it in a vector `state_abb = c("CA", "TX")`.
+If you want the entire U.S., then designate `fips = "All"`.
+If you want a specific state, then designate it with the state abbrevation `fips = "47`.
+To designate multiple states, designate it in a vector `fips = c("47", "06")`.

 ## Use the Data